Steps for restoring Multi partition systems if the system index file (sv2i) file is missing or corrupt.

 System index file (sv2i) is corrupt or missing; otherwise use the system index file to perform the restore of the recovery point images to their original system.

-Follow the restore process for machines with Windows 7 or Windows 2008 R2 is listed below
+Follow the restore process listed below for machines with Windows 7 or Windows 2008 R2 installed

 - Start the computer by booting into the Symantec Recovery Disk (SRD).